 Atlanta is one of the biggest cities in the Southeast, which certainly offers big-city charm and entertainment.
 However, costs can be higher here.

-According to PayScale, the median rental cost is about $1,475 per month, and transportation costs are also high.
+According to PayScale, the median rental cost of a 1 bedroom apartment is $1,750, and transportation costs are also high.

 Health care is accessible, and some notable quality hospitals and medical centers are present.
 However, according to PayScale, the cost of care is about 7% higher than the national average.